Lavannya

 Professional Statement

-Dr. Lavannya M. Pandit is an Associate Professor (tenured) of Medicine in the Pulmonary, Critical Care and Sleep Medicine Section at Baylor College of Medicine, and full-time staff physician at the Michael E. DeBakey Veterans Affairs (VA) Medical Center, Houston, Texas.
-She is Board certified in Internal Medicine and Pulmonary Medicine, and specializes in the care of patients afflicted with pulmonary arterial hypertension (PAH) with her laboratory research focused on studying the physiologic and molecular mechanisms of pulmonary vascular diseases.
+Dr. Lavannya M. Pandit is an Associate Professor (tenure-track) of Medicine in the Pulmonary, Critical Care and Sleep Medicine Section at Baylor College of Medicine, and full-time staff physician at the Michael E. DeBakey Veterans Affairs (VA) Medical Center, Houston, Texas.
+She is Board certified in Internal Medicine and Pulmonary Medicine, and specializes in the care of patients afflicted with pulmonary arterial hypertension (PAH) and is the Director of the Micahel E. DeBakey pulmonary hypertension program.
+Her research team studies the physiologic and molecular mechanisms of pulmonary vascular diseases.
 She received her Bachelors of Science from Yale University in Biology and her medical degree from The University of Texas-Southwestern Medical Center, Dallas.
-After completing a residency in internal medicine from University of Iowa Hospital and Clinics, and fellowship in pulmonary and critical care medicine from Baylor College of Medicine, she embarked on an NIH-sponsored research training fellowship prior to joining the Baylor Pulmonary, Critical Care, Sleep section faculty in 2008.
-She is a recipient of the Baylor College of Medicine Fulbright and Jaworksi Teaching award (2013) and a VA Career Development Award (2013-2018) supporting her research in pulmonary arterial hypertension.Websites
+After completing a clinical fellowship in pulmonary and critical care medicine from Baylor College of Medicine, she embarked on an NIH-sponsored post-doctoral training in research and clinical study design prior to joining the Baylor Pulmonary, Critical Care, Sleep section faculty in 2008.
+She is dedicated to veteran care and research and is a recipient of VA Career Development Award (2013-2018) supporting her research in pulmonary arterial hypertension and is a primary investigator on two other active research grants to study pulmonary disease supported by the federal government.Websites

 Selected Publications